top of page

 Statement

-My work invites viewers to feel both realities – the sublime and the degraded – as they occur in our present moment.
-I draw my inspiration from natural patterns and objects, as well as cities.
-Artists like Bruegel, Turner, Mark Bradford, William Kentridge and Anselm Kiefer inspire me because they embed human structures in landscape to make us deeply feel the often tragic, sometimes joyful, contradiction of our nature within the environment.
+My work invites viewers to feel both realities – the sublime and the degraded – in our present moment.
+Natural patterns and objects, as well as cities, are my focus.
+Artists like Bruegel, Turner, Mark Bradford, William Kentridge and Anselm Kiefer inspire me because they embed human structures in landscape to make us feel the tragic and joyful, contradiction of our nature within the environment.
 I would like viewers of my paintings to be drawn in by beauty to contemplate what is appealing and disquieting within.

 Bio